vq-pro/Kumojin/README.md

   it according to a given format (locale-specific).
 And there could be a simpler interface to select the date on the add form (i.e. a popup calendar).
 But again, I decided to take a few shortcuts to avoid working on this for too long.

+* To save time, I also left out timezone and timestamp validation.

 * For persistence, integrated the H2 memory database, also for simplicity.
 This way, it will run on any local configuration, without the need for a more complex Docker container (or the like).
 Since the app is JPA, it would be a cinch to convert it to use a PostgreSL instance, just a matter of datasource definition.